-Eastern Han to Sui Period
+Eastern Han to Sui Porcelain

 Mature greenware was finally produced near the end of Eastern Han Dynasty.
 The main decorative techniques used were incising, luting of molded motif.
 It was also popular to shape the vessels in animal forms.
 Another distinctive vessel is jar with multiple smaller jars on top of the big jar.

 Major milestones in the history of porcelain production during the Eastern Han to Sui period included: